-- 5.6 We know that the population and economy of Nottinghamshire is planned to expand.
-This will mean more buildings, and possibly more roads, as well as more local businesses and households that will produce waste.
-More than 85,000 new houses are planned across Nottinghamshire over the next 20 years19.
+- 5.6 The population and economy of Nottinghamshire is planned to expand.
+This will mean more buildings and roads, as well as more local businesses and households that will produce waste.
+More than 85,000 new houses are planned across Nottinghamshire over the next 20 years.
 Nottingham and Newark are earmarked for significant new housing and employment development and other urban areas are also likely to see at least some growth.
 Eastern parts of Nottinghamshire may also be affected by growth in neighbouring Gainsborough and Lincoln. - 5.7 Whilst we will work closely with communities, developers and local authorities to try and prevent or reduce waste at source, it is clear that we will still need additional waste management capacity, both to meet this growth and to help us manage existing waste more sustainably through recycling and recovery rather than disposal.
 This will also include the provision of additional or improved sewage infrastructure where needed.